What Is Business Sustainability?

 I think part of the reason that people get stumped on the definition of business sustainability is because the word ‘sustainability’ is also used to describe pure business strategy ideas, such as sustainable competitive advantage and sustained growth.
 But, ‘sustainable’ used in these ways simply means sustained, or lasting.
 ‘Sustainable’ in strategy concepts has little to do with society – it’s only about business.

-Yet, that is not the only source — or even the main source — of confusion.
 People working on social and environmental issues use a lot of concepts to describe their efforts at the intersection of business and society.
 They use terms like corporate social responsibility (CSR), shared value, the triple bottom line, or just managing environmental impacts.

-However, these other concepts can differ from sustainability in important ways.
+However, these other concepts can differ from business sustainability in important ways.
 Here’s what they mean and where they fall short.

 1. Corporate social responsibility

 This is where things become messy, as each responsibility leads to a different set of decisions and actions.
 Responsibility to one stakeholder can even contradict action needed to show responsibility to another stakeholder.
-Additionally, some executives use the law to guide responsible practices; others feel they need to go beyond the law.
+Additionally, some executives use the law to guide responsible sustainability practices; others feel they need to go beyond the law.

 Basically, there’s little consensus.
 For some companies, responsibility is offering the minimum wage to satisfy shareholders; for others, responsibility is offering a higher living wage to satisfy employees.
 How does one draw the line on CSR?